 - **Verify:** Send a test webhook and confirm 200 in logs.

-For chat workflows, repeat the format block at the end of every prompt, or move it to the system prompt / project instruction.
-Recency bias means the latest turn dictates the format.
+For chat workflows, repeat the format block at the end of every prompt, or move it into the system prompt / project instructions (custom instructions in ChatGPT, a Project in Claude, a saved system prompt).
+Recency matters: the latest turn dominates, so a format stated only on turn 1 fades as the thread grows.

-Step 6: For API workflows, use structured output mode
+Step 6: For API workflows, use structured-output mode (not just a prompt)

-- Output parses without modification by your downstream system.
+- The output parses without modification by your downstream system.

 - Running the same prompt 3 times produces 3 outputs of identical shape.